Skip to content

 Cgroups

 MetaKube nodes use systemd as the cgroup manager.
-They are organized in a hierarchy through "slices".
+The manager organizes cgroups in a hierarchy of "slices".

-Depending on the Pod's determined Quality of Service, they're organized directly under the kubepods.slice or one level lower under the kubepods-burstable.slice or kubepods-besteffort.slice:
+Depending on the Pod's determined Quality of Service, the system places it directly under kubepods.slice or one level lower under kubepods-burstable.slice or kubepods-besteffort.slice:

 $ systemctl status